 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Playing Pitch Assessment Evidence 2012 Produces a strategic framework, audit and assessment and needs analysis of outdoor sports pitches and facilities for Herefordshire.
 The document arises as a result of a recommendation in the Herefordshire and Worcestershire Sports Facilities Framework to develop local standards for playing fields and sports pitches throughout Herefordshire.
 The study updates components of the Herefordshire and Worcestershire Sports Facilities Framework 2010 such as updating population forecasts, setting local standards for synthetic turf pitches and grass playing fields within Herefordshire.
 It identifies any current gaps in provision, and looks forward to 2031 to assess what facilities are likely to be required by that date.
-In terms of Holme Lacy parish itself, the study reveals that there is: 4.1 ha of playing pitch area (at the College, Primary School and Football Ground) 1.17 hectares (41%) of this has secured community access.
-Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Holme Lacy NDP.
+In terms of Bridstow NDP itself, the study reveals that there is: • 0.99 ha of playing pitch area (at the Primary School) There are no hectares of playing pitch area with secured community access.
+Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Bridstow NDP.
 Additional local evidence may be required to identify if there is a need for any secured playing pitch facilities within the Group Parish.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Open Spaces Study Evidence 2006 The 2006 space audit and assessment of need is a snap shot of the quality, quantity and distribution of open space across Herefordshire.
-The study places Holme Lacy in the Ross on Wye area where there is: Extensive under provision of parks and gardens Extensive over provision of natural and semi- natural green space Extensive under provision of amenity green space and outdoor sport Average provision for children and young people.
-Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The open space audit and assessment does not give a specific indication of open space shortfalls and surpluses in Holme Lacy
+The study reveals that within the Bridstow NDP area Extensive under provision of parks and gardens Extensive over provision of natural and seminatural green space Extensive under provision of amenity green space and outdoor sport Average provision for children and young people.
+Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The open space audit and assessment does not give a specific indication of open space shortfalls and surpluses in Bridstow.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Play Facilities Study Evidence 2012 The Play Facilities Study 2012 updates the previous play facilities analysis under the Open Spaces Study 2006 and provides guidance and a framework for the development, delivery and continued sustainability of providing new and improved play facilities for children and young people in Herefordshire to 2031.
-In terms of Holme Lacy itself, the study reveals that the play facility at the Village Hall is now quite elderly but in reasonable condition, and would benefit from a rolling programme for replacement.
-Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Holme Lacy NDP.
+With no formal play provision available in the villages in the Bridstow NDP area, there may be potential for developing an objective related to provision in neighbouring parishes, especially Ross on Wye.
+Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Bridstow NDP.